Please forgive temporary problems with photos.

 It is best to be turning the distributor shaft in the correct direction to the 1/4" measurement.
 This will remove any slop in the advance parts.
 The 1/4" setting will get your sparks firing at top dead center.
 That is correct timing for these engines.

-Some of the made in China replacement points are not exactly the same as the original points.
-In some cases there will not be enough length to the timing slot to get the timing set at 1/4".
+This is why we left the timing screw out.
+IF you can get still see the threaded hole in the timing screw bracket, GREAT.
+Install the small timing plate and tighten the screw.
+I'm not that lucky.
+Most of the made in China replacement points available today are not exactly the same as the original points.
+In many cases there will not be enough length to the timing slot to get the timing set at 1/4".
 There are two solutions.
-Buy a different set of points and start over.
-Remove the timing bolt and plate, turn top plate tab away from the slot, and file the timing slot longer in the direction it needs to go.
-I've done this with a rat tail file in about 30 seconds.
+Buy a different set of points and start over - or - Disassemble the distributor, remove the timing plate, distributor shaft, and carefully file the timing slot longer in the direction it needs to go.
+I've done this a few times with a rat tail file in about 30 seconds.
 File a little more than necessary to allow about 1/2 mark of adjustment on that little timing plate.
+The cast housing material is soft and files away easily, so don't get carried away and file so much the timing plate won't cover the slot.

 When mounting the distributor back onto engine, the slot in the end of the camshaft (front of motor) is offset.
 The tang on the distributor will only mate easily to the slot on the camshaft one way.
-If you have it lined up correctly, the distributor will fit flush to the motor and the retaining bolts will go in without forcing it.
-If the tang is 180 degrees off, the distributor bolts will not line up.
+If you have it lined up correctly, the distributor will fit flush to the motor and the retaining bolts will go in easy.
+If the tang is 180 degrees off, the distributor bolts will not line up (you moght get one but not the other).
 If the tang isn't in the slot at all, the distributor will not fit flush to the front of the engine.
-If you try and force it by tightening down the mounting bolts, the casting on the distributor will break.
+If you force it, the casting on the distributor will break.
 It is not real hard to get things lined up right, but it is easier if you remember about which way the rotor was pointed when you took it off.

 My 48 was very sensitive to timing and had to be very close to dead-on Top Dead Center for it to start easily and run right.
 When doing final tweaking to get it just right for your tractor you can make slight adjustments to timing without removing the distributor.
-Loosten the timing lock screw, shift the timing about half a mark, tighten the bolt and test run the engine with a load.
-Remember which way you turned it because you may want to put it back, or try going in the opposite direction.
+Loosten the timing lock screw, shift the timing about half a mark, tighten the bolt and test how the engine starts and runs with a load.

-This simple trial and error approach, making small adjustments one at a time and then testing the results, has always seemed to be the best way to find that perfect final adjustments.
-No two engines are exactly the same, and factory settings can usually be tweaked slightly for better performance.
+This simple trial and error approach, making small adjustments one at a time and then testing the results, has always been the best way to find that perfect final adjustment.
+No two engines are exactly the same, and factory settings can usually be tweaked slightly.
 The key is to keep track of each change so you can undo the change if there was no improvement or things got worse.

 Optimized for Firefox